Discovering stochastic dynamical equations from biological time series data: Acknowledgements

 \section{Acknowledgements}

-We acknowledge support from Science and Engineering Research Board (VG), CEFIPRA (VG), DST-FIST (VG), DST INSPIRE Faculty Award (DRM), Humboldt Postdoctoral Fellowship (JJ) and MoE PhD Fellowship (AN abd SP).
-We thank Ashrit Mangalwedhekar, Vivek Jadhav, Shikhara Bhat, Cassandre Aimon and Harishankar Muppirala for comments on the package.
+VG acknowledges support from the Science and Engineering Research Board, Department of Biotechnology, and Indo-French Centre for the Promotion of Advanced 1036 Research (64T4-1).
+DRM acknowledges support from the DST INSPIRE Faculty Award.
+JJ acknowledges support from the Humboldt Postdoctoral Fellowship and the Heidelberger Akademie der Wissenschaften, Heidelberg, Germany.
+DBB acknowledges support from the NOMIS foundation and the EMBO Postdoctoral fellowship (ALTF 343-2022).
+AN and SP acknowledge support from the MoE PhD Fellowship.
+The authors thank Ashrit Mangalwedhekar, Vivek Jadhav, Shikhara Bhat, Cassandre Aimon and Harishankar Muppirala for comments on the manuscript and code.
+We thank Kollegala Sharma for his input on the Kannada translation of the title and abstract.